openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 In both cases, Initiator and Responder are assumed to have a PSK with good amount of randomness and the requirements that:

-- Only the initiator and the Responder have access to the PSK.
+- Only the initiator and the Responder have access to the CRED_PSK.
-- The Responder is able to retrieve the PSK using ID_CRED_PSK.
+- The Responder is able to retrieve the CRED_PSK using ID_CRED_PSK.

 where:

 - ID_CRED_PSK is a COSE header map containing header parameters that can identify a pre-shared key.
+For example:

 ~~~~~~~~~~~~
-ID_CRED_PSK = {4 : kid }
+ID_CRED_PSK = {4 : h'lf' }
 ~~~~~~~~~~~~

-- PSK is an RPK encoded as a CCS:
+- CRED_PSK is an RPK encoded as a CCS.
+For example:

 ~~~~~~~~~~~~
 {                                               /CCS/